mitmedialab/MediaMeter-Coder/README.md

 > rake scraper:all --trace
 ```

-Watch the log for informative messages:
+Watch the log for lots of informative messages:
 ```
 tail -f log/development.log
 ```